 All fund mangers judge their performance against market averages, or indexes, for example the Dow Jones Industrial Average, or the NZX 50.
 These represent a hypothetical portfolio of investments that provide an average picture of a market’s health: whether it’s going up or down, even if individual shares are tracking in the opposite direction.

-Which gives the best results: active investment or passive investment?
+Which performs best: active investment or passive investment?

-Which performs best?
-This is the crux of the ongoing argument!
 Passive investment is never going to outperform the market, as it’s designed only to track the market.
-But so long as the market’s value creeps ever upwards, everybody’s happy.
-For example, the NZX 50 has soared from around 1600 two decades ago to 11,693 (at time of writing, Feb 2020).
+But as long as the market’s value creeps ever upwards, everybody’s happy.
 But if the market stagnates or drops, the value of the investments will do the same.

 An active fund manager’s intention is to beat the market.
 They buy and sell proactively and aim to make returns above indexed averages, whichever way the market is headed.
 But, of course, humans are fallible and nobody can foresee the future.

-While active funds can outperform passive funds some years, there are plenty of statistics to show that it’s harder for managed funds to maintain the same performance year-on-year.
+While active funds can outperform passive funds some years, it’s harder for managed funds to maintain the same performance year-on-year.

 What it means for KiwiSaver members

-For KiwiSaver members, the main implications of the two different styles of investment are the fees charged.
-Because many of the processes involved with passive investment are automated, the funds are cheaper to administrate and as a result charge lower fees.
+For KiwiSaver members, the main implications of the two different styles of investment are the fees they are charged by their fund providers.
+Because many of the processes involved with passive investment are automated, the funds are cheaper to administrate and, as a result, the fund providers charge lower fees.